erika-e/dotfiles/README.md

 * Revisit VS code Settings
 * Do some dbt work and finish fleshing out aliases etc in .zshrc
-* Add shell scripts to copy settings up and down
-* Add a shell script for maintaining the repo, e.g. updating .zshrc, the Brewfile, and the VSCode extension list
-* Check out [these best practices](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f) before adding update scripts

-Updating dependencies:

-* dump the brewfile
-* copy ~/.zshrc to .zshrc in dotfiles
-* export the vs code extensions to the repo file `code --list-extensions > vscode-extensions.txt`

-Copying settings down:

-* Copy .zshrc to ~/.zshrc
-* Install everything in the brewfile
-* Install the extensions

 ## Resources I looked at along the way